segabl/pd2-sh-complements/README.md

 - All weapons
   - Removed aim assist
-  - Reworked and rebalanced ammo pickup
+  - Rebalanced ammo pickup

 *There is a form of aim assist that makes you more likely to hit a target the longer you shoot at it while missing.*
 *Removing this aim assist will make it harder to hit enemies at distance with low accuracy weapons.*
-*Ammo pickup is highly inconsistent since fractional parts of ammo pickup are just discarded.*
-*Adding any fractional leftovers to the next ammo pickup will guarantee a pickup at some point no matter how low the pickup rate.*
+*Ammo pickup has been rebalanced based on damage instead of total ammo.*

 - LMGs
   - Added 15% reduced movement speed penalty